Billy Graham Center for Evangelism at Wheaton College

 Please visit the Institute for the Study of American Evangelicals.

-The Institute for Faith and Vocation exists to provide leadership in the interdisciplinary study of faith and work, and to prepare Christians to flourish in a breadth of vocational roles for the sake of the common good.
+Opus: The Art of Work exists to provide leadership in the interdisciplinary study of faith and work, and to prepare Christians to flourish in a breadth of vocational roles for the sake of the common good.
 Core to this mission is the development of a robust theology of work and the application of that theological vision to vocations throughout society.
-IFV advances this vision among Wheaton faculty and students as well as off-campus constituents through a portfolio of activities and programs including a faculty fellowship program, public lectures and other events, a vocational discernment program for undergraduate students, church workshops on a variety of related topics, and the development of a premier faith and work resource library.
-IFV is an institute under the Billy Graham Center for Evangelism at Wheaton College.
+Opus advances this vision among Wheaton faculty and students as well as off-campus constituents through a portfolio of activities and programs including a faculty fellowship program, public lectures and other events, a vocational discernment program for undergraduate students, church workshops on a variety of related topics, and the development of a premier faith and work resource library.
+Opus is an institute under the Billy Graham Center for Evangelism at Wheaton College.

 J. Dennis Hastert Center